dribnet/purvs/README.md

 the shapes was inspired from project 3 glyphs, and I try to make different mask for each images, which help me to make a choice for artwork.

-I try to change some size for the shapes, which make the image more interesting.
+I try to change the element spacing and square size to make the images more interesting.

+for my final, the background was inspired from other classmates, and it worked very well.